Epping City SC

+History

 Epping City Football Club was established in 1990 and plays matches at Aurora Fields in the Melbourne suburb of Epping.
 The club has also played at Duffy Street Recreation Reserve in the past and currently has their junior teams play there.
-Epping City currently plays in the Victorian Sate League Division 3 North-West and has a Women's team playing in the Victorian Women's Sate League 3 North-West.
+Epping City currently plays in the Victorian State League Division 3 North-West and has a Women's team playing in the Victorian Women's State League 3 North-West.
 The team plays in a red and blue striped home kit.

 Epping City began its history in the Victorian Provisional League in 2002 when City finished 5th place with 30 points in division 3.
 Epping City would stay in division 3 before being promoted to the Victorian Provisional League Division 2 in 2008 when the club finished second.
 City's Best Victorian provisional League season would be in 2012 when the club would finish 2nd place with a record 49 points, in the Victorian Provisional League Division 2 North-West.

 In 2013 the club would join the Victorian state League in the fourth division of the Victorian State Leagues.
 The club would finish the season in 7th place with a total of 27 points.
 Epping City would be promoted from the Victorian State League Division 4 North (The 8th tier of Australian football) in 2016 after the club finished league champion without losing a single match.
 Epping City would go on to defeat Brandon Park 3–1 at JL Murphy Reserve, in the Victorian State League Division 4 Final.'
 This would mean Epping City would be promoted to the 3rd division in the Victorian State Leagues.
 In 2018 Epping City became State League Division 3 North-West Champions (The 7th tier of Australian football) with a total of 48 points gaining promotion to the Victorian State League Division 2 North-West.
 City would qualify for the Victorian State League 3 Finals.
 Epping City would then defeat Boroondara-Carey Eagles 3–2 at Grange Reserve to become Victorian State League Champions.
 The club would follow that season with a 3rd-place finish in 2019 missing promotion by 1 point.

 In 2020 Epping City attempted to celebrate its 30th anniversary season but the season was canceled due to the COVID-19 pandemic.
 Epping City would be relegated From the Victorian State League Division 2 to the State League Division 3 North-West after finishing last place with only 10 points in the 2023 season.